So, you have confirmed that you have a rat in your house!

-The first step is to realize that this is very common and it DOES NOT mean that your house is dirty.
-It simply means that a Rat has got lucky and has found a small entrance to your home.
+The first step is to realize that this is very common, and it DOES NOT mean that your house is dirty.
+Instead, it simply means that a rat has got lucky and has found a small entrance to your home.

 Get To Know The Rat Route

-All you need to do is wait until nightfall and listen.
+All you need to do first is wait until nightfall and listen.
 If you have rats in your home, you will hear them after sundown and before sunrise.

-Learning which routes the Rat is taking to travel around your house gives you a big advantage, especially when it comes to setting traps for it!
+Learning which routes the rat travels around your house is a significant advantage, especially when setting rat traps!

-If you have a Rat in your attic, simply wait underneath and track which parts of the attic it is frequently visiting.
-The last time I had a Rat in my attic I was able to figure out that it was staying mostly over one side.
-Then when it was time to set up the traps, I simply added the vast majority in that particular area.
+If you have a rat in your attic, wait underneath and track which parts of the attic it frequently visits.
+The last time I had a rat in my attic, I figured out that it mainly stayed in one area of the attic.
+I used this info when deciding where to place the rat traps.

 Consider Different Traps

 There are a few different ways to get rid of rats.
 One of those is by using a rat trap.
-Let’s take a look at the most common, and the most effective:
+Let’s take a look at the most common and the most effective:

 Snap traps are one of my favorite rodent control tools.
 They are suitable for both rats and mice.
 I am not one for being kind, that’s for sure.

-Bait boxes work slightly differently.
-They act to lure the Rat in and trap it for you to dispose of later.
+Bait stations work slightly differently.
+They act to lure the rat in and trap it for you to dispose of later.
+Perfect for rat control!

-You can either have a snap trap inside the bait box, or poison.
-As soon as the Rat enters the bait box, it is trapped.
+You can either have a snap trap inside the bait station or poison.
+As soon as the rat enters the bait box, it is trapped.
 Using a bait box so the rat cannot escape is a responsible way of using rat poison.

-Bait boxes are a great way of ensuring the Rat does not disappear into your cavity walls to die from the poison!
+Bait stations are a great way of ensuring the rat does not disappear into your cavity walls to die from the poison!
 That can be very costly.

-Poison is one of the most effective ways of killing a Rat.
-Poison usually comes in bags that Rats will chew through to get to the bait.
-As far as they are concerned they have found a rich food source!
+Poison is one of the most effective ways to kill rats.
+Poison baits usually come in bags that rats chew through to get to the bait.

 Prepare For Battle